Division No. 1, Alberta

 Division No. 1 is a census division in Alberta, Canada.
 It is located in the southeast corner of southern Alberta and surrounds the City of Medicine Hat.
+The division is made up of the counties of Cypress and Forty Mile No. 8.

 Census subdivisions

 The following census subdivisions (municipalities or municipal equivalents) are located within Alberta's Division No. 1.